in2workspace/in2-verifier-api/README.md

 # Introduction

+# Introduction

-Spring Authentication Server is a framework that provides implementations of the OAuth 2.1 and OpenID Connect 1.0 specifications and other related specifications.
+Spring Authentication Server is a framework that provides implementations of the **OAuth 2.0** and **OpenID Connect 1.0** specifications, as well as other related standards.
-It is built on top of Spring Security to provide a secure, light-weight, and customizable foundation for building OpenID Connect 1.0 Identity Providers and OAuth2 Authentication Server products.
+It is built on top of **Spring Security** to provide a secure, lightweight, and customizable foundation for building **OpenID Connect 1.0 Identity Providers** and **OAuth 2 Authentication Server** products.

+Our **Verifier** builds upon this robust foundation, extending it with additional functionalities from **OpenID Connect Core** and **OpenID for Verifiable Presentations (OpenID4VP)**.

+This enhancement enables the Verifier to support authentication workflows between clients and users based on **Verifiable Credentials (VCs)**.
+By combining these standards, the Verifier creates a robust and secure system for managing digital identities, allowing users to authenticate seamlessly while ensuring the integrity and verifiability of their credentials.

+With the Verifier, organizations can leverage:
+- **OpenID Connect Core** for traditional client-user authentication.
+- **OpenID4VP** for presenting and validating tamper-proof digital credentials.
+  This unique combination positions the Verifier as a versatile and modern solution for both centralized and decentralized authentication scenarios.

 ## Verifier Interaction Methods